-Members of our coalition have long lamented the steady decline in federal funding for workforce training and career services, and we are encouraged by the provisions in the proposed Workforce Innovation and Opportunity Act of 2022 that would increase annual outlays - particularly for adult upskilling.
+Members of our coalition have long lamented the steady decline in federal funding for workforce training and career services, and we are encouraged by the provisions in H.R.
+7309 that would increase annual outlays - particularly for adult upskilling.

 We see promise in the new proposed grant program for industry and sector partnerships.